A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Anglo-French Project Hermes space program had been far more advanced in the nineteen-eighties?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Space thread.

 In 1991,on this day Iraqi Dictator Saddam Husseini caught Coalition Forces by complete surprise when his Special Forces launched a wave of mobile Scud Missiles at the North African bases of the Anglo-French Project Hermes space program.

 Aux Etoiles!
 A teaser by Ed & Chris OakleyDue to complex long-standing interests in the Middle East, and a history of independent thinking, the French Government had steadfastly refused to provide Ground Forces to support the US-led alliance.
 And yet after much persuasion, George Bush had finally convinced François Mitterand to participate in the Coalition of the Willing.
 Because of the advanced capabilities of her Space Platforms, France was able to assist the Allies with satellite surveillance of Scud missile deployments deep in the Iraqi desert.